clebert/state-guard/README.md

 # StateGuard

-> Type-safe, deterministic state management with state machines and automatic
+> Type-safe, deterministic state management featuring state machines and
-> snapshot invalidation.
+> automatic stale snapshot invalidation.

-StateGuard is a library for managing state in TypeScript web projects, focusing on type safety and deterministic behavior.
-It provides a state machine with encapsulated actions, allows you to define transformers for each state and offers automatic invalidation of stale snapshots, helping you avoid errors and enforce proper design patterns.
+StateGuard is a JavaScript library for managing state with an emphasis on type safety, enabling seamless integration with TypeScript.
+It facilitates deterministic behavior by offering an encapsulated state machine, user-defined actions and state transformers, as well as automatic stale snapshot invalidation.

 _✅ 415 B with all dependencies, minified and gzipped._